|Project by Boxguy||posted 04-27-2014 03:18 AM||3829 views||28 times favorited||19 comments|

 Pictured is a small tea box (10 3/4” long, 6 inches wide, and 4 1/2” high) made of woods local to southern Indiana.
 The top is Honeylocust and the sides are Black Cherry.
 The corner splines are Black Walnut.
 The inside dividers are made of recycled Venetian blinds.

-Story: This top board has many nice things going on I like the grain and the striations the flow along.
+Story: This top board has many nice things going on I like the grain and the striations that flow along.
 It looks really nice next to cherry and I wanted to make a tea box that would celebrate these colors and woods.

 On the bottom, I used the faux-feet design that Andy developed.
 They are made with the same roundover bit I used for the top.
 I just stopped the router cuts before I got to the corners.
 It gives the box a nice light look.